 - Colors: Change background, text, and icon colors independently

-- Fonts: Browse Wix's font library and preview different typefaces on your logo
+- Fonts: Browse Wix's font library and preview different typefaces on your logo - if you want to go further, see our guide on uploading custom fonts on Wix

 - Icons: Search for alternative icons or remove the icon entirely for a text-only logo